 I am concerned about students/staff catching the virus.

-The number of daily new cases in NSW remains low and the risk is obviously less than it was at the end of March.
-However, concerns relating to possible infections in our community are legitimate and worrisome given the tendency of the virus to spread rapidly once it takes hold.
+Concerns relating to possible infections in our community are legitimate and worrisome given the tendency of the virus to spread rapidly once it takes hold.
 We cannot afford to be lax in our approach to curtailing this virus and it is everyone’s responsibility to do what they can to mitigate the risk, even if we cannot remove it altogether.

-Will the COVIDSafe app be mandatory?
+Will the COVIDSafe App be mandatory?

 No. However, we strongly encourage people to download this app.
 While some people have privacy concerns, the quicker the tracing of cases using this app, the more lives that will be saved.
 Furthermore, should a case appear in our community, faster tracing of cases will reduce the amount of time the school will need to be closed.